 “New recipe, beta,” his father said, his chest puffed out and his spatula raised.
 “Masala burger.
 Best of both worlds!”

 His mother walked to her son, dipping two fingers in a dish of water, then in the vermillion powder on her tray.
-Rohit leaned forward, and she dotted his forehead with color, pressed a pinch of rice to the mark, then transferred some M&Ms from her tray to his mouth.
+Rohit leaned forward, and she dotted his forehead with color, pressed a pinch of rice to the mark, then transferred some M&M’s from her tray to his mouth.

-“Thanks, mum,” Rohit said, blinking rapidly as he straightened up.
+“Thanks, Mum,” Rohit said, blinking rapidly as he straightened up.

-Turning back to his father, he asked, “Papa, I was wondering...You need a hand with any new projects?”
+Turning back to his father, he asked, “Papa, I was wondering . . .
+You need a hand with any new projects?”

 “Absolutely, beta.
-Come, come,” his father said, putting an arm around his son’s shoulders, “there is much to do.”
+Come, come,” his father said, putting an arm around his son’s shoulders.
+“There is much to do.”

-END